hackergrrl/common-readme/readme_tips.md

       However, this can also be a strong signal that the function is too complex and needs to be refactored, broken into smaller functions, or removed altogether
-   e. aggressively linkify specialized terminology! in markdown you can keep
+   e. aggressively linkify specialized terminology!
+In markdown you can keep
       [footnotes](https://daringfireball.net/projects/markdown/syntax#link) at
-      the bottom of your document, so referring to them several times throughout becomes cheap. some of my personal preferences on api formatting can be found [here](api_formatting.md)
+      the bottom of your document, so referring to them several times throughout becomes cheap.
+Some of my personal preferences on api formatting can be found [here](api_formatting.md)

 9. If your module is a small collection of stateless functions, having a